HirenGajjar/React-basics/README.md

 - index.html only has two html tags, one is div with an ID of 'root' (a div is non-semantic element which is generally used as an container and means nothing) and script linked to main.js
 - main.js file generally contains all the dependencies being installed, by default it has React and React-DOM.
-- using React-DOM it creates root which gets new element by ID 'root' and uses the render method
+- using React-DOM it creates root inside div element using by ID 'root' and uses the render method

 ```javascript
 ReactDOM.createRoot(document.getElementById("rood")).render(